Sobhan Mohmand, Career Expert

 Stating that you are an “active member of the local church” may harm your chances of being invited to an interview, especially when the potential employer reading your CV is a strict atheist.
 Similarly, stating that you “volunteered on a number of Labour election campaigns” or that you are a “huge fan of Manchester United” is also not a very good idea.

 Adding too many hobbies to your CV fills up valuable space that could be used for more important information.
-The following is a sample of a CV’s Hobbies section with too many hobbies:
+The following is a sample of a CV’s interests section that contains too many activities:

 At this stage, the prospective employer will most likely be wondering: “Gosh, when will this person have any time to do some work?!”

-Adding a list of hobbies and interests to your CV is an excellent way of enhancing your CV and improving the chances of being invited to job interviews.
-Regardless of your job or industry, you should only add hobbies or interests on your CV that are relevant and add value to your application.
+Putting hobbies and interests on your CV is an excellent way of enhancing your CV and improving the chances of being shortlisted for a job interview.
+Regardless of your job or industry, you should only include hobbies or interests that are relevant and add value to your application.